 The administration of peptides via the oral route has become considerably more attractive with its significant improvements in the delivery methods.
 Better patient compliance is observed via oral administration.
-In addition to the medicines, Linzess (linaclotide) and Trulance (plecanatide), that have led the oral peptide delivery wave, many other peptides with the same administration route are also being developed.
-Molecules like Ozempic (semaglutide) which have been previously approved as an injection for the treatment of metabolic disease (Type II Diabetes), are now in the last phase of Clinical Testing using an Oral Route of administration.
-The working mechanism of these drugs is based on the interaction with the receptors present on the surface of the pancreatic beta cells to stimulate the release of insulin for diabetes.
-In addition to this, the pharmaceutical industry has also moved towards rare diseases and the orphan drugs have also been extended to peptides which are further targeting inflammation and infectious diseases.
+In addition to the medicines, Linzess (linaclotide) and Trulance (plecanatide) that have led the oral peptide delivery wave, many other peptides with the same administration route are also being developed.
+Molecules like Ozempic (semaglutide), previously approved as an injection for treating metabolic disease (Type II Diabetes), are now in the last phase of Clinical Testing using an Oral Route of administration.
+The working mechanism of these peptides is based on the interaction with the receptors present on the surface of the pancreatic beta cells to stimulate the release of insulin for diabetes.
+In addition to this, the pharmaceutical industry has also moved towards rare diseases.
+The orphan substances have also been extended to peptides that are further targeting inflammation and infectious diseases.

-Due to these barriers, the parenteral route is the most common route of administration used for the peptide drugs, of which approximately 75% is given via intramuscular, intravenous, and subcutaneous injections.
-Although this route is appreciable, the inconsistent blood drug concentrations, frequent injections, and low acceptability by the patients make the parenteral administration a less desirable approach.
-To overcome this, the drug developers are trying to approach the oral route of administration for the peptides.
-Most of the drugs available in the market are either given as capsules or pills, thus representing the forms that most of the patients prefer.
+Due to these barriers, the parenteral route is the most common route of administration used for the peptide medication, of which approximately 75% is given via intramuscular, intravenous, and subcutaneous injections.
+Although this route is appreciable, the patients’ inconsistent blood substance concentrations, frequent injections, and low acceptability make the parenteral administration a less desirable approach.
+To overcome this, the peptide developers are trying to approach the oral route of administration for the peptides.
+Most of the peptides available in the market are either given as capsules or pills, thus representing the forms that most patients prefer.

 Challenges and Opportunities for Oral Peptides

 Numerous obstacles need to be overcome for successful delivery via the oral route.
-The first target that the developers should take into consideration is the selection of the peptides that are appropriate for the oral route of administration.
+The first target that the developers should consider is selecting the appropriate peptides for the oral route of administration.
 After this, the first obstacle that needs to be taken care of is the sustainability of the oral formulation in a highly acidic stomach environment.
-The next is that the design of the formulation must promote dissolution in the small intestine’s high pH environment and also protect the peptide from the protease enzyme’s degradation.
+The next is that the design of the formulation must promote dissolution in the small intestine’s high pH environment and protect the peptide from the protease enzyme’s degradation.
 After all this, the peptide must be absorbed into the comparatively impermeable epithelium of the intestine.

 Even if these obstacles are removed, it will not be possible to administer the peptides via the oral route until therapeutically relevant bioavailability is achieved.

 Despite the challenges, the orally administered peptide therapeutics have high potentials.
 The biggest example is the ongoing production of the oral leuprolide tablet that is used in treating endometriosis.
-It is one of the most common gynecological disorders and in the US, approximately 6 million women are affected by it.
-Currently, leuprolide, effective treatment for endometriosis, is administered via the parenteral route which limits its use because of the irreversibility of the depot injection, which sustains in the body for around 30 to 90 days and the injection also causes inconvenience and pain.
+It is one of the most common gynecological disorders, and in the US, approximately 6 million women are affected by it.
+Currently, leuprolide, effective treatment for endometriosis, is administered via the parenteral route, limiting its use because of the irreversibility of the depot injection, which sustains in the body for around 30 to 90 days, and the injection also causes inconvenience and pain.

-For the patients, a daily oral leuprolide tablet has proven to be an effective and friendly alternative to the monthly depot injections.
+A daily oral leuprolide tablet has proven to be an effective and friendly alternative to the monthly depot injections for the patients.
 The oral route has also motivated the patients to use more frequent and earlier medication.

 Disclaimer: The products mentioned are not for human or animal consumption.
 All the information shared in this article is for educational purposes only.